Ghadjeres/DeepBach/README.md

 ### music21 editor

-You might need to [configure properly the music editor called by music21](http://web.mit .edu/music21/doc/moduleReference/moduleEnvironment.html).On Ubuntu you can eg. use MuseScore:
+You might need to
+Open a four-part chorale.
+Press enter on the server address, a list of computed models should appear.
+Select and (re)load a model. [configure properly the music editor called by music21](http://web.mit
+.edu/music21/doc/moduleReference/moduleEnvironment.html).On Ubuntu you can eg. use MuseScore:

 ```shell